-In this third episode of our multi-series event, the ABA and our guest speakers Maia Szalavitz, Guy Stephens, and Elissa Glucksman Hyne will explore institutional child abuse within and around the Troubled Teen Industry and the child welfare system.
+In this third episode of our multi-series event, the ABA and guest speakers Maia Szalavitz, Guy Stephens, and Elissa Glucksman Hyne explore institutional child abuse within and around the Troubled Teen Industry and the child welfare system.

 Struggling teens and their families desperate for help, find themselves trapped in an industry that has for the last 50 years operated in the shadows.
 With a mental health crisis and insignificant definitions pertaining to standards of care, the troubled teen industry has thrived and preyed upon families in crisis.

 This sense of urgency is also present in the child welfare system where thousands of children in care are inappropriately placed in institutions and group settings.
 During this time of national reckoning on racial justice, dangers of COVID-19, new federal legislation, and reports of shocking conditions, we must demand action and ensure that unnecessary institutionalization no longer occurs.

 This, in conjunction with National Child Abuse Prevention Month, will:

 - Provide an overview of institutional child abuse.

 - Examine what constitutes abuse in residential treatment.

 - Provide reasons as to what causes these issues to persist.